Nova Skin Medidermik

 Brilliance Exosome Dermik

-Brilliance Exosome Dermik (5 vials x 10ml) (50ml) helps improve the appearance of hyperpigmented skin such as melasma, chloasma, PIH, uneven tone, lentigo, fleckles, and sunspots.
+Brilliance Exosome Dermik (5 vials x 10ml) (50ml) helps improve the appearance of hyperpigmented skin such as melasma, chloasma, PIH, uneven tone, lentigo, fleckless, and sunspots.

 Indications